-Like many business sectors, real estate investing is shift toward an online market.
+Like many business sectors, real estate investing is shifting toward an online market.
 That includes lending products such as bridge loans and hard money loans.
 Some of the factors influencing this shift are outlined below.

 Hard Money Loan Versus Bridge Loans